Pick Your Own Farms in Connecticut: Berries, Cherries, Peaches and More

 Holmberg Farms - Gales Ferry

 Pick your own raspberries are starting in late June.
 But come back again this summer, because you can also pick blueberries (starting in July) and blackberries (mid-July).
 They have a cute market, some homemade items for same and a very cute cow you can take a selfie with.
 Oh and guess what?
 They have a winery right there on-site!
 For updated picking conditions call 860-464-7305.

 Buell's Orchard - Eastford

 The strawberry fields are open for picking in June and blueberries come in July.
-For strawberries, they are open Monday through Saturday, 8 - 12 and then ;ate nights are Monday and Thursday (from 6-8 pm).
-They have a market on-site with lots of fresh veggies and fruit as well as home made items and books and items for farm-loving kids.
+For strawberries, the farm ais open Monday through Saturday, 8am to 12pm, and then late nights are Monday and Thursday (from 6pm to 8pm).
+The farm has a market on site with lots of fresh veggies and fruit as well as home made items and books and items for farm-loving kids.
 Don't forget to grab some cheese or cider while you are there.
 Pick your own hours are Wednesday through Sunday from 8am to 12pm.

 Berry picking follows breakfast on Sundays at Rose's.
 Photo courtesy of Rose's Berry Farm